Franklin Percy "Foggy" Nelson

-- Graceful Loser: After Jessica stops her in the season three finale and she is arrested, Trish finally understands that her crazed revenge spree was wrong.
+- Graceful Loser: After Jessica stops her in the Season 3 finale and she is arrested, Trish finally understands that her crazed revenge spree was wrong.
 She willingly accepts her sentencing to The Raft and gives Jessica an accepting smile when she is hauled off.

 - Hair of Gold, Heart of Gold: To the point she wanted to have Jessica's powers in order to be a proper hero, something her adoptive sister avoids.
 Subverted when her desire for powers begins to show that she's not nearly as altruistic or considerate as she insists she is.

 - Hard Work Hardly Works: Despite spending months with training and honing her new abilities, she is still no match for Jessica whatsoever.